officegeek/www/content/kurser/course-1.md

 ---
-title: Course 1
+title: Course one
 summary: Lorem ipsum, or lipsum as it is sometimes known, is dummy text used in laying out print, graphic or web designs.
 image: https://dummyimage.com/1280x600/ccc/ccc
-weight: 10
+weight: 11
 featured: true
 kategorier:
 - python